Nikolov999/cybersecurity-portfolio/Projects/AI-Phishing-Analyzer-Prototype/README.md

 # Alerts

 - Applied an integration option in the app where I integrated a burner zohomail account.
-Through which the appa scans every single mail as it arrives in the inbox and if the score is above 60% phishing probability it sends it to the Alerts tab.
+The app scans every single mail as it arrives in the inbox and if the score is above 60% phishing probability it sends it to the Alerts tab.

 It provides: